Mīmāṃsā

 The school of Mīmāṁsā consists of both non-theistic and theistic doctrines, but the school showed little interest in systematic examination of the existence of Gods.
 Rather, it held that the soul is an eternal, omnipresent, inherently active spiritual essence, and focused on the epistemology and metaphysics of Dharma.
 For the Mīmāṁsā school, Dharma meant rituals and social duties, not Devas, or Gods, because Gods existed only in name.
 The Mīmāṃsakas also held that Vedas are "eternal, author-less, [and] infallible", that Vedic vidhi, or injunctions and mantras in rituals are prescriptive kārya or actions, and the rituals are of primary importance and merit.
 They considered the Upaniṣads and other texts related to self-knowledge and spirituality as subsidiary, a philosophical view that Vedānta disagreed with.

 While their deep analysis of language and linguistics influenced other schools of Hinduism, their views were not shared by others.
 Mīmāṁsakas considered the purpose and power of language was to clearly prescribe the proper, correct and right.
 In contrast, Vedāntins extended the scope and value of language as a tool to also describe, develop and derive.
-Mīmāṁsakās considered orderly, law driven, procedural life as central purpose and noblest necessity of Dharma and society, and divine (theistic) sustenance means to that end.
+Mīmāṁsakās considered orderly, law-driven, procedural life as the central purpose and noblest necessity of Dharma and society, and divine (theistic) sustenance means to that end.

 The Mīmāṁsā school is a form of philosophical realism.
 A key text of the Mīmāṁsā school is the Mīmāṁsā Sūtra of Jaimini.